 3) an optional "Failure Cause" element copied from the individual MSGin5G message delivery status report.

-6.4.2 Message delivery and message delivery status report delivery for Constrained UE
+6.4.2 Message delivery and message delivery status report delivery over MSGin5G-5 reference point

 6.4.2.1 General

-Clause 6.4.2.2 and 6.4.2.3 define the procedures used for message or message delivery report sending/receiving over MSGin5G-5.
+Clauses 6.4.2.2 and 6.4.2.3 define the procedures used for message or message delivery report sending or receiving between a MSGin5G Client and an Application Client residing in different UEs over MSGin5G-5.

-In the procedures, for delivering messages or message delivery reports to MSGin5G Client in MSGin5G Gateway UE, the Application Client in Constrained UE may use any message format or protocol supported by the MSGin5G Client.
+In these procedures, for delivering messages or message delivery reports to a MSGin5G Client in a MSGin5G UE, the Application Client residing in different a UE may use any message format or protocol supported by the MSGin5G Client.

 NOTE 1: How the Application Client knows the message protocol/format supported by the MSGin5G Client is out of scope of this specification.

-In the procedures, for delivering messages or message delivery reports to Application Client in Constrained UE, the MSGin5G Client in MSGin5G Gateway UE may use any message format or protocol supported by the Application Client.
+In the procedures, for delivering messages or message delivery reports to Application Client residing in a different UE, the MSGin5G Client in MSGin5G UE may use any message format or protocol supported by the Application Client.

 NOTE 2: How the MSGin5G Client knows the message protocol/format supported by the Application Client is out of scope of this specification.

-Annex A lists some message formats/protocols examples (only for implementation reference) which may be used for the interaction between Application Client in Constrained UE and MSGin5G Client in MSGin5G Gateway UE over MSGin5G-5.
+Annex A lists some message formats/protocols examples (only for implementation reference) which may be used for the interaction between Application Client residing in a different UE and MSGin5G Client in MSGin5G UE over MSGin5G-5.

-Clauses 6.4.2.4 and 6.4.2.5 define the procedures used for MSGin5G message or MSGin5G message delivery report sending/receiving over MSGin5G-6.
-The MSGin5G Relay UE relays the CoAP POST request/response as traffic between the MSGin5G Server and the Constrained UE.

-6.4.2.2 Procedure at MSGin5G Gateway UE
+6.4.2.2 Procedure at MSGin5G Client in MSGin5G UE

-6.4.2.2.1 Sending of an message to Constrained UE
+6.4.2.2.1 Sending of an message to an Application Client residing in a different UE

-Upon successfully receiving a MSGin5G message including an Application ID from MSGin5G Server, if the Application ID is registered by an Application Client in Constrained UE, based on Constrained UE registration information, the MSGin5G Client on the MSGin5G Gateway UE shall send a request/message to the Application Client, including the following information elements:
+Upon successfully receiving a MSGin5G message including an Application ID from MSGin5G Server, if the Application ID is registered by an Application Client residing in a different UE, based on Application Client registration information, the MSGin5G Client in the MSGin5G UE shall send a request to the Application Client residing in the different UE, including the following information elements:

 a) the Message Type IE with the value “MESSAGE RECEIVED REQUEST” indicating the request/message is for delivering a message;

 b) the Message ID IE with the unique identity of this message;